droglenc/NCGraphing/resources/Syllabus-Current.md

 ## Delivery
 <img class="img-right" src="../img/online.png" alt="Online Delivery">
-This course will be delivered in a synchronous "on-line" format through the "online meeting app" on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Online_Meetings.jnz){:target="_blank"} from 4-6pm on Monday, Wednesday, and Friday of May term. **You should make every effort to attend these online sessions as this will be the best opportunity to ask questions and get help from me and others in the class.**
+This course will be delivered in a synchronous "on-line" format through the "Big Blue Button" online meeting app on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Online_Meetings.jnz){:target="_blank"} from 4-6pm on Monday, Wednesday, and Friday of May term. **You should make every effort to attend these online sessions as this will be the best opportunity to ask questions and get help from me and others in the class.**

 I do understand during this "period of disruption" that you may miss an occasional class period.
 A video will be made of each synchronous meeting and will be available on [mycourses.northland.edu](https://mycourses.northland.edu/ICS/Academics/MTH/MTH__250/2019_30-MTH__250-01/Online_Meetings.jnz){:target="_blank"} to view asychronously (i.e., at other times).
 Also see the [Assistance](#assistance) section next for other ways to receive help with course material.

 During this period of remote instruction I can also set up "GoToMeetings" where we can "video chat", which will allow you to share your computer screen with me (provided you have a webcam).
-This can be invaluable for troubleshooting code issues as I can see exactly what you are doing on your computer.
-To setup a "video chat" send me an e-mail with some preferred times and I will send you back an invitation to "meet" that will contain directions for how to do so.
+This can be invaluable for troubleshooting code issues as I can see exactly what **you** are doing on **your** computer.
+To setup a "video chat" with me, send me an e-mail with some preferred times and I will send you back an invitation to "meet" that will contain directions for how to do so.

 ----